 Costs vary, from free for many public Level 2 chargers, to 35 cents per kWh at one of the BC Hydro-installed DC fast chargers around B.C.

-One thing: If you're using a public Level 2 charger, practise good EV etiquette and move your car once it's charged.
-Don't be the driver who uses it as a free overnight parking spot long after the car is charged.
+One thing: If you're using a public charging station, practise good EV etiquette and move your car once it's charged.
+Be the driver that gives others the opportunity to charge as well.

 - Use PlugShare to find charging stations in B.C. and beyond

 - See Metro Vancouver's new information site for condo dwellers and strata councils

 - Most vehicle charging happens at home, and often with Level 1 chargers.
 While it can take 8 to 16 hours to charge a vehicle from zero to a full charge, most charging is for smaller amounts and "top-ups".
 An overnight 8-hour charge is enough to power a battery electric vehicle for 40 km.

 - Simply requires a standard 120-volt outlet – on a dedicated circuit with no other loads – found at homes and businesses

 - Costs charged to your BC Hydro bill at regular residential rates

 - A 1.2-hour to 2.4-hour charge is enough to power a battery electric vehicle for 40 km.
 On those rare occasions when you need to charge a fully depleted battery to full, it generally takes four to six hours.

 - Can be installed outside your home or in your garage, but are increasingly common at businesses